bisscay/bash-to-cmd/README.md

 # bash-to-cmd
-Command prompt equivalents of common bash prompts.
+Command prompt equivalent of common bash prompts.

 A mind map for me and my goons.